lp-wan/archi/revised-schc-architecture.md

 In its simplest form, an Endpoint MAY implement a single Instance with a hardwired configuration, as described in {{DRAFT-SCHCLET}}.
 In this case, the Endpoint Manager and Dispatcher components are not required.

+To route an incoming SCHC Datagram to the correct Instance, the Dispatcher relies on a Discriminator.
+In most deployments, this Discriminator is external to the SCHC Datagram, derived entirely from lower-layer context (e.g., a specific PPP link, an IPv6 address, or a UDP port).

+If external context is insufficient or unavailable, the Dispatcher MAY rely on the optional SCHC Control Header to convey the internal discriminator.
+When present, the SCHC Control Header is identified and parsed using its specific RuleID.

 ### Session